rakeshchitagoru/CHAMPtitles-Coding-Challenge/README.md

 # CHAMPtitles-Coding-Challenge

+# Note : Please give the location of your text file in line number 19.

 # Explanation

 I read the given file into a Stream.
 While iterating the stream, first I split the text into sentences.